 Thursday: Optional data management training.
 While optional, it’s such a fundamental topic that it’s generally taken by everyone.
 If the organization has R experts, they often attend just this day.

-At End of the Workshop: participants fill out a brief online survey reporting how they liked various aspects of the training.
+At End of the Workshop: Participants will have a short book (via R Markdown) on each topic, containing all the course code and output, as well as their own notes taken during the workshop.
+Participants will fill out a brief online survey reporting how they liked various aspects of the training.
 A report is available immediately afterwards for management.